Financial Counseling and Planning

 ISU has the only family finance undergraduate program in Iowa.

 Recent economic conditions in the U.S. highlight the nation’s need for more citizens who understand family financial decision-making and can build their own financial capacity and also help others to become financially literate.
-FFHP provides students with the skills to help people solve their financial problems and make good financial decisions based on individual and family financial goals, guiding them toward financial security.
+FCP provides students with the skills to help people solve their financial problems and make good financial decisions based on individual and family financial goals, guiding them toward financial security.

 Financial Counseling Clinic

 Many students in this major work closely with the Iowa State Financial Counseling Clinic to develop counseling skills and conduct research in state-of-the-art facilities.
 As a financial counseling student, you will study the underlying causes of financial problems and develop counseling skills.
 As a financial planning student, you will study family economic analysis and investments, retirement, insurance, and estate planning to help families and individuals manage their money.

 The following 4-year plans of study can be found in the ISU Catalog:

 The Financial Counseling and Planning minor may be earned by completing the following requirements:

 Complete all three of the following: